Pittsburgh District Supportive Housing

 407 Sheila Court - Supportive Housing Near-Neighbour Community Meeting Update

 This information was sent by email on Jan.
 21 to everyone who registered for the near-neigbhour meeting.Dear Sheila Court community,We are reaching out today to share an update about the supportive housing meeting planned for Wednesday, Feb.
 4 at Kingston East Community Centre to let you know we are adapting the meeting format and schedule in response to community feedback about public consultation on this project.
-Rather than a single large town hall meeting, Tipi Moza and the City will host two smaller in-person meetings at the Kingston East Community Centre and a webinar.
+Rather than a single large event, Tipi Moza and the City will host two smaller in-person meetings at the Kingston East Community Centre and a webinar.
 We know there is a lot of interest in the project, and these changes increase capacity to meaningfully engage.

 The near-neighbour meetings are reserved for residents within a 150-metre radius of 407 Sheila Crt. who received the information handout from Tipi Moza and the City in December.
 Up to two members from each household are invited to register.
 The updated form asks you to confirm your address and provides an opportunity to let us know what we can do to help you best participate during the session.